temporalio/documentation/kb/temporal-platform-limits-sheet.md

 Here is a list of many hard (error) or soft (warn) limits that you could encounter while using the Temporal Platform.

-Unless otherwise stated, Event limits apply to all Events running in parallel on a system.
+Unless otherwise stated, Event limits apply to all Events occurring simultaneously on a system.

 <!-- truncate -->